BNPL Meaning: What is Buy Now Pay Later?

 BNPL age and eligibility

-Must have a valid debit or credit card
+- Having a valid payment method such as a debit or credit card

 How do BNPL companies make money?

-BNPL services may promote “no interest” on some plans, but providers can still earn revenue in other ways.
-The exact fees and revenue sources vary by provider and product.
+Some BNPL services promote interest-free repayment plans for short-term instalments.
+However, providers may still generate revenue in other ways.
+The types of fees and revenue sources depend on the provider and product.

 Merchant fees

-Retailers may pay BNPL providers a percentage of each sale.
-This is commonly a major revenue stream.
+Retailers may pay BNPL providers a percentage of each sale in exchange for offering the payment option to customers.

 Late fees